 - Devote full time to research on the approved topic;

 - Not engage in any gainful employment during the fellowship period; and

 - Remain a student in good standing at his or her institution.

 A final report is due from each fellow 90 days after the end of the grant period.
 Students should contact their institution’s project director for electronic reporting instructions.

-Again, please be aware that the campus deadline* is generally at least two weeks prior to the national deadline to allow for internal processing by the Duke University Office of Research Support.
+Again, please be aware that the Campus Deadline* is generally at least two weeks prior to the National Deadline to allow for internal processing by the Duke University Office of Research Support.
 You must submit your application and all supporting documents, including evaluations from three academic references and a language evaluator, by the campus deadline in order for it to be forwarded with Duke’s grant application – no exceptions.

-If you think you are interested in applying or would like additional information, contact: firstname.lastname@example.org to be included on a “Prospective Applicant” listserv.
+If you think you are interested in applying or would like additional information, contact: firstname.lastname@example.org to be included on a “Prospective Applicant” listserve.
 This will enable you to get updates on the process, as well as helpful tips for creating your application package.

 Nancy Hare Robbins

 Duke University Center for International and Global Studies